polystat/awesome-bugs/code/JavaRecursionExamples/mutualrec/non_term/factory/README.md

-# A derived class overrides one of the methods of the inner class of Base in such a way that the other method becomes mutually recursive with the override method.
+# A derived class overrides one of the methods of the inner class of Base in such a way that the other method becomes mutually recursive with the overridden method.

 ```
 # Name        : A derived class overrides one of the methods of the inner class of Base